Still feelin' groovy: Woodstock photo couple together after all these years

 By Dan Fastenberg

-BETHEL, N.Y.
-(Reuters) - Fifty years ago, Nick and Bobbi Ercoline were just another young couple camped out at the Woodstock festival.
+BETHEL, N.Y., Aug 12 (Reuters) - Fifty years ago, Nick and Bobbi Ercoline were just another young couple camped out at the Woodstock festival.

 But when a photographer snapped their picture early on that Sunday morning as they stood hugging each other while wrapped in a blanket, they unwittingly became part of pop culture history, ending up on the Woodstock festival album cover.